qtnc/ngpad/doc/scripting-reference.md

-DOC_CREATED | integer | type identifier for document created event, triggered when a document has been created DOC_CREATING | integer | type identifier for document creating event, triggered when a document is about to be created DOC_LOADED | integer | type identifier for document loaded event, triggered when a document has been loaded from file DOC_LOADING | integer | type identifier for document loading event, triggered when a document is about to be laoded from a file
+DOC_CREATED | integer | type identifier for document created event, triggered when a document has been created DOC_CREATING | integer | type identifier for document creating event, triggered when a document is about to be created DOC_LOADED | integer | type identifier for document loaded event, triggered when a document has been loaded from file DOC_LOADING | integer | type identifier for document loading event, triggered when a document is about to be loaded from a file
 DOC_SAVED | integer | type identifier for document saved event, triggered when a document has been saved to file DOC_SAVING | integer | type identifier for document saving event, triggered when a document is about to be saved to file